hakyimlab/web-test-homepage/content/card/research.md

 To achieve this goal, we build and maintain an analytic infrastructure, i.e. a dry lab.
 This includes statistical and computational methods, pipelines and workflows, streamlined access to big data, and a research software engineering, bioinformatic and analysis team.
 This infrastructure constitutes a powerful instrument that gives us a unique vantage point from which discoveries can be made.

-Check below for some highlights of the methods we have developed and future directions of the lab.
+Check [this link](project/) for some highlights of the methods we have developed and future directions of the lab.